-Native to the arid deserts of Australia, the Ackie Monitor (Varanus acanthurus), is a striking lizard that at first glance, some may find intimidating.
+Native to the North Western portion of of Australia, the Ackie Monitor (Varanus acanthurus), is a striking lizard that at first glance, some may find intimidating.

 You see, Ackie Monitors have a distinctly prehistoric look and many reptile enthusiasts are delighted to learn they share lineage with the notorious Komodo Dragon!
 However, Ackie Monitors are much smaller, and are regarded as medium sized lizard.

 Yet, unlike their intimidating Komodo Dragon and larger monitor lizard relatives, Ackie Monitors are relatively gentle and can be downright quirky at times!